Immunising your children

 |Age||Disease immunised against|

-We will check with the Australian Childhood Immunisation Register to see whether a child is fully immunised, or has an approved exemption, after the end of the financial year when your family’s payments are balanced.
-This happens after you lodge your tax return.
-The immunisation requirements affect eligibility for Family Tax Benefit Part A supplement from the 2012/2013 financial year onwards.
+The immunisation requirements affect eligibility for the Family Tax Benefit Part A supplement from the 2012–2013 financial year onwards.
+We will check with the Australian Childhood Immunisation Register to see whether your child is immunised, or has an approved exemption, after the end of the financial year when your family’s payments are balanced.
+This happens after you lodge your tax return and your income details are confirmed by the Australian Taxation Office or you tell us that you don’t need to lodge one.

-If your supplement is not paid because immunisation requirements haven’t been met, you have a timeframe of one year from the end of the financial year that your child turned one, two or five, to meet the requirements.
+If your supplement is not paid because immunisation requirements haven’t been met, you have 1 year from the end of the financial year that your child turned 1, 2 or 5, to meet the requirements.

-- an Immunisation exemption for medical reasons (contraindication) form
+- an Immunisation exemption for medical reasons (contraindication) form; or

 - a letter explaining why the exemption is necessary